Farangiz01/hw3/README.md

 - `Screen 4`:Similar structure to Screen 1 with different styling.

-##Navigation
+###Navigation

-- ``:-The app uses the Navigator for screen navigation.
+- The app uses the Navigator for screen navigation.
-- ``:-Data is passed between screens using Navigator.pushNamed and Navigator.pop.
+- Data is passed between screens using Navigator.pushNamed and Navigator.pop.
-- ``:-Provider package is used for state management.
+- Provider package is used for state management.